-Outrigger Control Operation
+Cab Outrigger Control Operation

-There is a outrigger control panel located on each side of the crane, as shown in Figure 3-1 and Figure 3-2.
+There is a outrigger control panel located in the operator cab and on each side of the crane.
 The following details apply to both control panels as indicated.

-- The panel on the right side operates the outrigger beams for right side only. - NOTE: The red LED's for left side beams will be illuminated at right work station when operating right side ground station control and when cab outrigger controls are disabled. - The panel on the left side operates the outrigger beams for left side only. - NOTE: The red LED's for right side beams will be illuminated at left work station when operating left side ground station control and when cab outrigger controls are disabled. - The jacks may be operated from either the left or right side of the crane. - Each control panel contains a control button for raising and lowering the single front outrigger (SFO) if equipped. - Each control panel contains an emergency stop switch. - Each control station contains a bubble level for leveling crane.
+- The panel on the right side operates the outrigger beams for right side only. - The panel on the left side operates the outrigger beams for left side only. - The jacks may be operated from either the left or right side of the crane. - Each control panel contains a control button for raising and lowering the single front outrigger (SFO), if equipped. - Each control panel contains an emergency stop switch. - Each control station contains a bubble level for leveling crane.